-In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Biglari Holdings Inc. and subsidiaries as of September 24, 2014 and September 25, 2013, and the results of their operations and their cash flows for the years ended September 24, 2014, September 25, 2013, and September 26, 2012, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Biglari Holdings Inc. and subsidiaries as of December 31, 2014, September 24, 2014 and September 25, 2013, and the results of their operations and their cash flows for the period from September 25, 2014 to December 31, 2014, and years ended September 24, 2014, September 25, 2013, and September 26, 2012, in conformity with accounting principles generally accepted in the United States of America.
 Also, in our opinion, such financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.

-As discussed in Note 5 to the financial statements, during 2014 and 2013, the Company contributed cash and securities with an aggregate value of \$174.4 million and \$377.6 million, respectively to investment partnerships.
+As discussed in Note 5 to the financial statements, during the years ended September 24, 2014 and September 25, 2013, the Company contributed cash and securities with an aggregate value of \$174.4 million and \$377.6 million, respectively to investment partnerships.
 The Company and its subsidiaries have invested in the investment partnerships in the form of limited partner interests.
 These investments are subject to a rolling five-year lock up period under the terms of the respective partnership agreements for the investment partnerships.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of September 24, 2014, based on the criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated November 22, 2014 expressed an unqualified opinion on the Company's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of December 31, 2014, based on the criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 13, 2015 expressed an unqualified opinion on the Company's internal control over financial reporting.

-/s/ DELOITTE & TOUCHE LLP Indianapolis, Indiana November 22, 2014
+/s/ DELOITTE & TOUCHE LLP Indianapolis, Indiana March 13, 2015